susan-davis/stellar-core/CREW.md

 Service Number: 123-456-7890.
 Date of birth: XX/XX/XX (age: yy).
 Species/Gender: HF (human female).
 Birthplace: Amritpur, New Khalistan
 Traits: Observant Khalsa Sikh, and too religious to get into any romance arc (or already has a partner off-ship?), which spares us from writing any if she takes over as CO.
-Has a very strong working relationship with Player; more cool with Zhou once she takes over.
+Has a very strong working relationship with Player; more cool with Suparman once she takes over.
 Is selected as a command candidate after the first successful playable mission of season 2, goes off to Punisher late in season 2, and makes LCR by the start of season 3.

 **Scripted replacement:** SLT NFN Suparman